-At March 31, 2024, our capitalized software balance includes \$28.5 million related to technology for new services within our U.S. Services Segment.
-We continue to evaluate these assets by comparing their carrying value to their estimated future cash flows.
-At this time, our probability-weighted undiscounted cash flows continue to show that we will recover the costs of these assets through our contract pipeline.
-It is possible that our estimates of future cash flows related to these assets may change and result in the need to adjust the value of these assets.
+At June 30, 2024, our capitalized software balance includes \$31.2 million related to technology for new services within our U.S. Services Segment.
+Earlier in fiscal year 2024, we evaluated these assets by comparing their carrying value to their estimated future cash flows.
+At that time, our probability-weighted undiscounted cash flows showed that we would recover the costs of these assets through our contract pipeline.
+We continue to monitor this asset.
+If circumstances change, we may be required to adjust the value or asset life of this asset.